idaholab/moose/modules/stochastic_tools/doc/content/source/surrogates/PODReducedBasisSurrogate.md

 to test the accuracy of the surrogate with different subspace sizes without the need of rerunning the training procedure.

+## Details of implementation

+The approximate solution given by the POD-RB surrogate can be reconstructed using two different approaches.
+Both approaches are implemented by overloading the `evaluateSolution` function:

+1. One can call `evaluateSolution` with a simple parameter sample as an input argument:

+   !listing PODReducedBasisSurrogate.h re=\s\s/// Get the reduced solution for a given parameter sample(.*?);

+   In this case, the approximate solution vectors are reconstructed and stored within the surrogate object and the QoI-s for a given variable can be acquired using the the `getNodalQoI` function.
+   A good example for this approach is the implementation of the `execute` function in [/PODSurrogateTester.C].

+   !listing PODSurrogateTester.C re=PODSurrogateTester::execute.*?^}

+2. The second option is to supply a reference to an external vector to `evaluateSolution` together with a variable name:

+   !listing PODReducedBasisSurrogate.h re=\s\s/// Get the reduced solution for a given parameter sample and reconstruct(.*?);

+   In this case, the surrogate will try to reconstruct the approximate solution for the given variable into this vector.
+This option can be used to couple POD-RB surrogates to other, full-order objects.

 ## Example Input File Syntax

 To create a POD reduced basis surrogate model, one can use the following syntax: